 • SML: Specified Mechanical Load

-Load specified by the manufacturer that is used in the mechanical tests.
+Ie. load specified by the manufacturer that is used in the mechanical tests.

 • MML: Maximum Mechanical Load

-SML, in brief, is a load that the insulator can maintain for a period of 1 minute.
+SML, in brief, is a load that the insulator can maintain for a period of 1 min.
 It is a “rated” load, which is confirmed by test to be achievable, but it is a subjective rather than an objective quantity.
 Further, although it may place the insulator in an irreversible plastic phase, it is still below the actual failure bending load.
 By the nature of their production, composite insulators do not tend to have the same potentially wide statistical spread of mechanical strength as for brittle porcelain insulators.
-Hence only one sample is required to be tested in 3, or possibly 4, steps of increasing applied load: a) MML, b) 1.5x MML, c) 2.5x MML = SML, d) to failure (optional).
-Nonetheless, an arrester manufacturer may specify that several samples be tested to provide a more statistically robust result and may also set other criteria as deemed appropriate.
+Hence only one sample is required to be tested [5] in three, or possibly four, steps of increasing applied load: a) MML, b) 1.5x MML, c) 2.5x MML = SML, d) to failure (optional).
+Nonetheless, an arrester manufacturer may specify that several samples be tested to provide a more statistically robust result and can also set other criteria as deemed appropriate.

 B. Solid Polymer-Housed

-A fact often overlooked in the case of solid polymer designs is that, while a physical mechanical breakdown beyond the deformation limit may affect its ultimate load carrying capacity, in contrast to hollow core designs, it need not necessarily affect its inherent electrical function.
+A fact often overlooked in the case of solid polymer designs is that, while a physical mechanical breakdown beyond the deformation limit may affect its ultimate load carrying capacity, in contrast to hollow-core designs it need not necessarily affect its inherent electrical function.
 Obviously, individual designs need to be evaluated on their merits, taking account of manufacturer-assigned values.
+The effect of breakage on electrical performance has been investigated on a solid-design type surge arrester by the following test steps and results:

 • Electrical characteristics measured: Reference voltage, Partial discharge, Power losses.